Basic Characteristics – Options Terminology and Metrics –

 The greatest risk you have is not understanding Options, the underlying securities, and the market in general.
-Approaching your wealth building plan with a base in education will ensure your long-term success.
+Approaching your Wealth Building Plan with the education you need will ensure your long-term success.

 The Diversified Trader is here to help.

 Some Popular Option Strategies – Among Many

 Take a look at the Risk/Reward graphs below for some common option strategies to get a feeling for how they work and how these strategies are structured.
 Again, education is the key to learning how these and other option strategies can be an integral part of your Wealth Building Plan.
-With the experience you gain from working with your Trading Partners, you will quickly learn the advantages of using options.
+With the experience you gain from working with Options, you will quickly learn their contribution to your wealth building success.

 COMMON OPTION STRATEGIES

 - The simplest of strategies: Buying Calls and Puts.
 The advantages of Leverage and Limited Risk make buying options the ideal replacement for buying or shorting any optionable security.